 Note, however, that outcome sensitivity and inverse temperature are difficult to fit simultaneously due to non-identifiability issues45.
-Therefore, models including outcome sensitivity fixed the inverse temperature at 1 (outcome sensitivity model family), and models with the inverse temperature in turn fixed outcome sensitivity at 1 (inverse temperature model family).
+Therefore, models including the inverse temperature fixed outcome sensitivity at 1 (inverse temperature model family), assuming no individual differences in outcome sensitivity.
+For the outcome sensitivity model family, outcome sensitivity was freely estimated, and the inverse temperature was fixed at 1, asssuming the same degree of value-based decision behavior across individuals.
+Even though outcome sensitivity is usually restricted to an upper bound of 2 to not inflate outcomes at value update, this configuration led to ceiling effects in outcome sensitivity and non-converging model results.
+Further, this issue was not resolved when we fixed the inverse temperature at the group mean of 15.47 of the winning inverse temperature family model.
+It may be that in children, individual differences in outcome sensitivity are more pronounced, leading to more extreme values.
+Therefore, we decided to extend the upper bound to 20, parallel to the inverse temperature, and all our models converged with Rhat < 1.1.
 Each model family consisted of 4 model variants vbm{1-4} ($1\alpha1\tau$, $2\alpha1\tau$, $1\alpha2\tau$, $2\alpha2\tau$) and vbm{5-8} ($1\alpha1\rho$, $2\alpha1\rho$, $1\alpha2\rho$, $2\alpha2\rho$), in which each parameter was either separated by feedback timing or kept as a single parameter across feedback conditions.
 Our baseline value-based model vbm_1 included a single learning rate and a single inverse temperature ($1\alpha1\tau$).

 Parameter estimation.
-All choice data were fitted in a hierarchical Bayesian analysis using the Stan language in R^{46,47} adopted from the hBayesDM package48.
+All choice data were fitted in a hierarchical Bayesian analysis using the Stan language in $R^{46,47}$ adopted from the hBayesDM package48.
 Posterior parameter distributions were estimated using Markov chain Monte Carlo (MCMC) sampling running 4 chains each with 3,000 iterations, using the first half of the chain as warmup, and group-level parameters and individual-level parameters were estimated simoultaneously.
 The hierarchical Bayesian approach provides more stable and reliable parameter estimates as opposed to point-estimation approaches like maximum likelihood estimation49.
 Each model fit both wave 1 and wave 2 data at once, considering the correlation structure of the same parameter across waves, to account for within-subject dependency using the Cholesky decomposition.
 The Cholesky decomposition used a Lewandowski-Kurowicka-Joe prior of 2, and all other group-level parameters had a prior normal distribution, Normal (0, 0.5).
 Non-response trials (wave 1 = 2.41%, wave 2 = 0.97% on average) were excluded in advance.